Excisional Biopsy: Neck Lymph Node

 Here is what to expect before surgery:

-An IV line is put into a vein in your arm or hand.
-This line delivers fluids and medicines.
+A small tube called an IV (intravenous) line is put into a vein in your arm or hand.
+This tube is used to give you fluids and medicines.

 During the procedure